unixsurfer/haproxytool/README.rst

             -f, --force               force an operation
             -h, --help                show this screen
             -i, --iid                 show proxy ID number
-            -l, --list                show all frontends
+            -l, --show                show all frontends
-            -m, --metric              show value of a metric -M, --list-metrics        show all metrics
+            -m, --metric              show value of a metric -M, --show-metrics        show all metrics
             -o, --options             show value of options that can be changed with '-w' option
             -p, --process             show process number